Close

 How Do Judges Decide on Sentences in Utah?

-In criminal cases, the judge takes on a few important roles.
 The judge makes sure court hearings follow the correct procedures and standards, determines whether evidence is admissible, gives the jury instructions, determines matters of law, and, finally, determines the sentence in cases where the defendant is convicted.
 However, sentences aren’t always cut-and-dry.
-On the contrary, many state laws provide for a sentencing range up to a certain maximum, and it’s up to the judge to determine exactly how many months (or years) the offender should receive within that range.
+Many state laws provide for a sentencing range up to a certain maximum, and it’s up to the judge to determine exactly how many months (or years) the offender should receive within that range.

 Aggravating and mitigating factors could influence the final sentence in your case, convincing the judge to reduce or increase your potential sentence.
 For example, seriously harming and negatively impacting a victim could tack on extra time to your prison sentence, while being very cooperative with law enforcement and having no priors could lead to less harsh consequences for defendants after conviction in Utah.

-For a free and confidential case review from our Utah criminal defense lawyers, call Overson & Bugden now at (801) 758-2287.
+For a free, confidential case review from our Utah criminal defense lawyers, call Overson & Bugden now at (801) 758-2287.

 Basic Factors Judges Consider When Deciding Sentences in Utah